 It’s undoubtedly more convenient to buy pre-prepared fruit and veg – especially cubes of that most hard-to-chop of vegetables, the butternut squash – but you’ll pay a premium for it.
 Similarly, mashing your own spuds might take a bit longer, but you’ll almost certainly save a little if you swerve the ready-made version!

 If you do need some pre-prepared foods, try the freezer aisle for longer shelf lives and, usually, cheaper prices, too.

 6. Look at the labels

-Best Before and Use By dates can be complicated, and there’s not room to talk much about them here (take a look here to learn more about food date labels), but if you’re in the business of saving money on your supermarket shop they’re worth thinking about.
+Best Before and Use By dates can be complicated, but if you’re in the business of saving money on your supermarket shop they’re worth thinking about.
 Keep an eye on the Use By date in particular to make sure you’re giving yourself enough time to use it.